Last update: December 8, 2025

 banner for B2B product catalogs with Flipsnack

-What is a digital B2B product catalog?
+What is a B2B e-commerce catalog?

 Retail catalogs vs. wholesale catalogs

 Because I mentioned wholesale catalogs, it’s worth clarifying the difference between wholesale and retail to make it easier to understand why a digital and interactive catalog is the way to go in B2B.
-Retail catalogs are made for individual shoppers.
-They highlight products with final prices, eye-catching images, and simple descriptions to make it easy for customers to buy one item at a time.
-These catalogs often feature promotions, seasonal deals, and quick checkout options.

-B2B e-catalogue vs. print catalog
+Online B2B catalog vs traditional print catalog

 visual of a digital and print version to compare the two